GrantBirki/errbot/README.md

 - We use Terraform and GitHub actions to deploy the Docker image (from our CI/CD pipeline) to Azure
 - The Docker image runs in a container in Azure and connects to Discord
 - The bot then listens for commands and responds to them
-- For any commands that require some form of "state" we use Azure Cosmos DB to store information since containers are ephemeral by design
+- For any commands that require some form of "state" we use AWS DynamoDB to store information since containers are ephemeral by design
 - We store any configuration or credentials as environment variables which get injected into the container in our CI/CD builds

 ---